please note: this page refers to our overall approach and policy for home learning.

 - Practising phonics and spellings (written lists and oral practise)

-- Practising times tables and number facts (written tasks and oral practise)
+- Practising times tables, number facts and calculation processes (written tasks and oral practise)

 - Sharing what happened during the school day and what children learnt.